Select Language

 The Role of Google Classroom in English Language Teaching (ELT): A Study on Blended Learning Implementation

-Analysis of Google Classroom's role in ELT, examining its impact on blended learning, student engagement, and the shift from teacher-centered to technology-facilitated education.
+Analysis of Google Classroom's role in ELT, examining its impact on blended learning, student engagement, and the shift from traditional teacher-centered to technology-enhanced education.

 learn-en.org | PDF Size: 0.3 MB